 The mean age of children admitted for meningitis, sepsis and invasive pneumococcal disease was 9.7 months, 8.4 months and 14.4 months respectively.
-The cumulative incidence rate of hospitalization per 1000 person-years for sepsis and invasive pneumococcal disease are depicted in Figure 21.
+The cumulative incidence rates of hospitalization per 1000 person-years for sepsis and invasive pneumococcal disease are depicted in Figure 21.
 The hazard ratio of hospitalization for meningitis between the vaccine eligible and non-eligible cohorts was 0.45 (95%CI 0.15-1.41).
 An E-value was not computed as the hazard ratio was not significant.
-The hazard ratio for hospital admissions due to invasive pneumococcal disease between the vaccine eligible and vaccine non-eligible cohorts was 0.07 (95%CI:0.01-0.50) with an E-value of 28.06. and a lower bound of 3.41.
-The hazard ratio of a sepsis hospitalization between the vaccine eligibility cohorts was 1.26 (95%CI:0.75-2.13).
+The hazard ratio for hospital admissions due to invasive pneumococcal disease between the vaccine eligible and vaccine non-eligible cohorts was 0.07 (95%CI:0.01-0.50), with an E-value of 28.06. and a lower bound of 3.41.
+The hazard ratio of a sepsis hospitalization between the vaccine eligibility and vaccine non-eligible cohorts was 1.26 (95%CI:0.75-2.13).
 No E-value was calculated as the ratio was not significant.
 Restricted analyses in these three diagnostic groups did not alter results significantly.